20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 For more information, read my Carbin Reef itinerary blog below.

-CARBIN REEF SNORKELING: RESERVE HERE
+CARBIN REEF + SUYAC ISLAND HOPPING TOUR: RESERVE HERE

 things to do in Bacolod: CARBIN REEF